synox/add-quik-video/README.md

 > CLI to add videos to the GoPro Quik Desktop for Mac app.

+This is not an official GoPro product, and is not affiliated with, or sponsored or endorsed by, GoPro.

 # Why?
 So simplify adding files to Quik.